 Are there advantages to mediation?

 Yes.
-The process is less adversarial and therefore less stressful, and the resultant agreement may be a better product because it had the open input of both parties, and therefore each party may be more satisfied with the agreement.
+The process is less adversarial and may be less stressful.
+The resultant agreement might be a better product because it had the open input of both parties.